Program Objectives and Learning Outcomes

 - identify problems in the field of MSE, design sound experimental or theoretical methods to address these problems, and perform the corresponding research to solve these problems;

-- clearly and effectively communicate, both written and orally, their scientific activities to their peers and to the general public;
+- clearly and effectively communicate, both written and verbally, their scientific activities to their peers and the general public;

-- engage effectively with the scientific community through professional participation in conferences, meetings, and workshops; and
+- effectively engage with the scientific community through professional participation in conferences, meetings, and workshops;

-- understand careers in MSE, including employment opportunities in industry, government, and academia
+- understand careers in MSE, including employment opportunities in industry, government, and academia; and

 - understand the importance of safe laboratory practices as well as the ethical and social responsibilities of scientists.